estherwasatester/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Tips

-- You can find the firebase config values in the `Project Settings` page by clicking the settings cog next to `Project Overview` in the left-hand nav of the firebase console.
 - The **Movie Guru** app uses [dotprompt](https://firebase.google.com/docs/genkit/dotprompt#creating_prompt_files) to manage its prompt variants.
 - The **Movie Guru** app uses [flows](https://firebase.google.com/docs/genkit/flows) to encapsulate AI workflows.
 - **MovieGuru Application Architecture**: